 Okay, so let's get started ...

-Once your child is comfortable with how to recognize the square, offer them a square shape worksheet or two, to see how they get on with identifying the square.
+Once your child is comfortable with how to recognize the trapezoid, offer them some shape worksheets to see how they get on with identifying the shape when compared with others.

 Step 1: Draw a straight line lightly using your ruler and pencil on your paper. - This is what we call a construction line.